mflorence99/serverx-serverless/README.md

 > [serverless](https://serverless.com/) must be installed.

-> Be sure to include the following options in `tsconfig.json` when you build [ServeRX-ts](https://github.com/mflorence99/serverx-ts) applications:
+> Be sure to include the following options in `tsconfig.json` when building [ServeRX-ts](https://github.com/mflorence99/serverx-ts) applications:

 ```json
 {